 - Data Protection Act 1998

-- As of 25 May 2018, the new data protection legislation introduced under the General Data Protection Regulation (GDPR) and Data Protection Bill.
+- As of 25 May 2018, the new data protection legislation was introduced under the General Data Protection Regulation (GDPR) and Data Protection Bill.

 Information we collect